When will the 2022 Fellowships commence?

 How many positions are there?

-There will be a total of six positions in 2022, three Anne Kantor Fellows (General) and three Anne Kantor Young Women Environmentalists Fellows.
+Up to four Anne Kantor Fellows (General) and three Anne Kantor Young Women Environmentalists Fellows are placed each year.

 I am an international student, can I apply?